· ·

 Instructions

-3. Add beef back to the skillet and add in tomato sauce, onion, basil, thyme, oregano, and salt.
+3. Return the beef to the skillet.
+Add the tomato sauce, minced onion, basil, thyme, oregano, and salt.
+Stir to combine.

-4. Simmer for 10 minutes on medium-low heat.
-Taste sauce and add additional salt if needed.
+4. Reduce heat to medium-low and simmer for 10 minutes, stirring occasionally.
+Taste and add more salt if needed.

 Notes